Let's play a little game

 Enter Domain-Driven Design (DDD)

 Domain-Driven Design is an approach that focuses on creating software in complex business domains that reflects the mental model of the people that intimately know the business.
-Instead of handing off requirements all the way down to the developers, passing from stakeholders, experts, business analysts... we all create a single language and a shared model, which is used by everyone in the project and is reflected in the code.
+Instead of handing off requirements all the way down to the developers, passing from stakeholders, experts, and business analysts... we all create a single language and a shared model, which is used by everyone in the project and is reflected in the code.

 Domain-Driven Design is not meant to be a static, once-only process.
 It is meant to be a continuous collaboration between developers, domain experts, and other stakeholders.
 So if the requirements change, we must always start by reevaluating the domain model first, rather than just patching the implementation - Domain Modeling Made Functional, Scott Wlaschin